stkim1/MTImageMapView/README.markdown

 - No "rect", "circle" type map is supported.
 "Polygon" only at this time being.

+## Credits
+US states images and all coordinates are credited to <a href="http://html.cita.illinois.edu/text/map/map-example.php">Illinois Center for Information Technology and Web Accessibility.</a>

 ## License
 Copyright © 2012, Sung-Taek, Kim.
 All rights reserved.